Things to do in Japan

 2.Taste the future in Tokyo

 Japan’s capital city, where modern architecture and neon lights meet temple oases, is unlike anywhere else in the world.
 You can experience the whole of Japanese culture in this one place, from springtime cherry blossoms to Kabuki theatre and, incidentally, the most Michelin-starred restaurants in a single city anywhere in the world.
 There are plenty of things to do in Tokyo so get ready for the experience of a lifetime!

-- Best time to visit: Tokyo is best visited between September and November to catch the gorgeous foliage of autumn leaves changing or time your trip for March and April to catch the cherry blossoms!
+- Best time to visit: It is best to visit Tokyo between September and November to catch the gorgeous foliage of autumn leaves changing or time your trip for March and April to catch the cherry blossoms!

 - Good to know: Keep in mind that Japan doesn’t have a tipping culture and you’ll want to avoid leaving tips, which could be perceived as suggesting the staff is underpaid.

-A visit to the Arashiyama Monkey Park combines a brisk hike with gorgeous views of the whole of Kyoto and, of course, a plethora of adorable snow monkeys lounging around so close you can share your (park approved) snacks with them!
-This is one of the most unique Japan attractions.
+A visit to the Arashiyama Monkey Park combines a brisk hike with gorgeous views of the whole of Kyoto and, of course, a plethora of adorable snow monkeys lounging around so close you can share your (park-approved) snacks with them!
+This is one of the most unique Japanese tourist attractions.
 It’s a once-in-a-lifetime opportunity to be so close to so many of these little critters.

 - Good to know: When interacting with the monkeys you can only give them approved food that you buy there and try to avoid making eye contact or you could find yourself on the bad side of one of these little primates.

 4. Get close to the deer and explore Nara Park